grz0zrg/fas/README.md

 A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.

-Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
+Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
+This can go further with packets compression at the price of processing time.

 #### Raspberry PI